rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

 * Supported server hardware including an Intel® Xeon® processor with Intel Trusted Execution Technology activated in the system BIOS.

-* Trusted Platform Module (version 2.0) installed and activated in the system BIOS, with cleared ownership status.
+* Trusted Platform Module (version 2.0) installed and activated in the system BIOS, with cleared ownership status OR a known TPM ownership secret.

-> **Note:** For Linux systems, TPM 1.2 and TPM resource sharing to applications other than the Trust Agent are not supported at this time.
-Do not install trousers or another TSS stack application after installing the Trust Agent on Linux systems.
+> **Note:** Starting in Intel SecL-DV 4.0, the Trust Agent will now default to using a null TPM owner secret, and does not require ownership permissions except during the provisioning step.
+If ownership has already been taken when the Trust Agent will be provisioned, it will be necessary to either provide the ownership secret or clear the TPM ownership before provisioning.

 * System must be booted to a tboot boot option OR use UEFI SecureBoot.